protontypes/protonpage/content/en/services/_index.md

 * Installation and administration of open technology
 * Maintenance and roadmap support for open source projects
-* Using Github or Gitlab for advanced version control bringing traceability and simple searchability
+* Using Github or Gitlab for advanced version control bringing traceability and advanced searchability
 * Continuous integration and deployment
 * Evaluation of free third party applications for quality and suitability
 * Contribution to free projects your depend on by bug fixing, feature integration, donating or issue reporting
 * Rapid Prototyping based on existing code base
+* Free education and motivation of employees by open source contribution

 Training and education for longtime success of your organization: